Ajdev11/maroon/README.md

 ## New contributor guide.......................

-To get an overview of the project, read the [README](README.md)  Here are some resources to help you get started with contributions to the project...
+To get an overview of the project, read the [README](README.md)  Here are some resources to help you get started with contributions to the project..

 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)
 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)